Soke Masaaki Hatsumi

 Historically, most martial arts were created as methods of fighting.
 For numerous reasons most of these fighting styles have progressed into more sport oriented activities.
 The Bujinkan Teisatsu Dojo practices a martial form called Taijutsu (body combat skills), and is one of very few arts left in the world that has remained true and committed to its origin.
 The Bujinkan is comprised of nine different ryu's (schools or martial traditions) the eldest of which is over 900 years old.

 It appeals to the community's modern day warriors such as police officers, all branches of the military, and others that are interested in protecting the well being of Wisconsin's finest: the residents.
 The reason the Bujinkan Teisatsu Dojo is so attractive to so many types of people is because it leaves no area of combat or personal growth untouched.
 It uses a reality based self-defense approach that is applicable to all people.

-The interesting thing about this art as compared to others is that it requires no physical strength to be successful; the more relaxed you are in doing the technique, the more powerful it becomes.
+The interesting thing about this art as compared to others is that it requires little physical strength to be successful; the more relaxed you are in doing the technique, the more powerful it becomes.
 Everything is based on timing, angling, distance, and a working knowledge of body mechanics, which is developed naturally through the training.